• Messages

 The chart provides automation, but you remain responsible for monitoring expiry and confirming renewal completes.

 With programmatic access, certificate renewal is automatic.
-The chart deploys a CronJob (<release>-cert-renew, daily at serverCert.cronSchedule, default 0 0 * * * UTC) that runs setup renew-cert and only renews when the certificate is within serverCert.renewBefore (default 30 days) of expiry.
-Renewal is local: it signs a fresh certificate with the CA stored in the Secret, makes no API calls, and only needs the Kubernetes RBAC the chart grants.
+The chart deploys a CronJob (named after the Helm fullname, suffixed -cert-renew) that runs setup renew-cert daily (at serverCert.cronSchedule, default 0 0 * * * UTC).
+The job is a no-op unless the certificate is within serverCert.renewBefore of expiry (default 30 days).
+Renewal is local: the job signs a fresh certificate with the CA already stored in the Secret, makes no API calls, and only needs the Kubernetes RBAC the chart grants.
 The proxy hot-reloads the certificate from the Secret mount, so no Deployment restart is needed.

 Without programmatic access there is no CronJob.
 From inside the mcp-tunnel/ directory you kept after install, sign a fresh server certificate with the existing CA (do not regenerate the CA):